L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Introduction

 We derive our results in a more general context.
 Ardila and Klivans showed that the set of ultrametrics on $n$ species is the Bergman fan associated to the matroid underlying the complete graph on $n$ vertices \cite{ardila-klivans2006}.
 Therefore we can view the problem of finding the set of $l^\infty$-nearest ultrametrics as a special case of the problem of finding the set of $l^\infty$-nearest points in the Bergman fan of a matroid.
-This latter set is also a tropical polytope (Proposition \ref{prop:tropicalPolytope}) and Theorem \ref{thm:verticesAlgorithm} provides an interior description.
+This latter set is also a tropical polytope (Proposition \ref{prop:tropicalPolytope}) and Theorem \ref{thm:verticesAlgorithm} provides an internal description.
 Feichtner and Sturmfels describe a refinement of the Bergman fan underlying a matroid \cite{feichtner-sturmfels2005} which can be used to generalize the concept of tree topology.
 In light of this, Theorem \ref{thm:verticesAlgorithm} is the straightforward generalization of Theorem \ref{thm:treesAlgorithm}.

-Generalizing to Bergman fans of arbitrary matroids has a potential application in phylogenetics.
-Namely, if one wishes to reconstruct a phylogeny from partial distance data where observed distances correspond to the edges of some graph $G$, then one can begin by optimizing to the Bergman fan of $G$'s matroid which will give a partial ultrametric (see Proposition \ref{prop:completion}).
-This reconstruction problem is a special case of the \emph{sandwich to ultrametric problem} studied by Farach, Kannan, and Warnow in \cite{farach1993robust}.
+{The added generality of Bergman fans of matroids has a potential application in phylogenetics.} Namely, if one wishes to reconstruct a phylogeny from partial distance data where observed distances correspond to the edges of some graph $G$, then one can begin by optimizing to the Bergman fan of $G$'s matroid which will give a partial ultrametric (see Proposition \ref{prop:completion}).
+This reconstruction problem is a special case of the \emph{sandwich to ultrametric problem} studied by Farach, Kannan, and Warnow in \cite{farach1993robust}. { The added generality is also interesting from a pure tropical geometry perspective.
+In particular, given the Bergman fan $\berg(\calm)$ of a matroid $\calm$, the question of describing points in $\berg(\calm)$ that are tropically nearest to a given $x \notin \berg(\calm)$ is in some sense the tropical analog of finding the point of a (classical) linear space $L$ that is Euclidean-nearest to a given $x \notin L$. }

-Other researchers have exploited the tropical structure of the set of ultrametrics for phylogenetic applications beyond distance-based reconstruction.
-In \cite{lin-sturmfels2016}, Lin, Sturmfels, Tang, and Yoshida compare tropical convexity to another convexity theory with regard to their potential as theoretical frameworks for developing algorithms to reduce the complexity of a dataset consisting of several ultrametrics on the same taxa.
-The take-home message is that, according to this criteria, tropical convexity is the superior convexity theory.
-In a sequel \cite{lin-yoshida2016}, Lin and Yoshida study the non-uniqueness of the tropical Fermat-Weber point of a set of ultrametrics.
-In another sequel \cite{yoshida-zhang2017tropical}, Yoshida, Zhang, and Zhang develop a theory of tropical principal component analysis.